Smith College, Africana Studies

 |Location:||Massachusetts, United States|

-Located in Northampton, MA, Smith College is the largest women’s college in the country and is dedicated to excellence in teaching and research across the liberal arts.
+Smith College, a private and highly selective liberal arts college for women located in Northampton, Massachusetts, is dedicated to excellence in teaching and research across the liberal arts.
 A faculty of outstanding scholars interact with students in small classes, as advisors, and through student-faculty research projects.
-The College is a member of the Five College Consortium with Amherst, Hampshire and Mt.
-Holyoke Colleges, and the University of Massachusetts, Amherst.
-Students cross-enroll and faculty cross-teach across the Five Colleges.
-Details about the Department of Africana Studies may be found at https://www.smith.edu/academics/africana-studies.
+The Five College Consortium, comprised of Smith, Amherst, Mount Holyoke, and Hampshire Colleges and the University of Massachusetts, Amherst, provides a rich intellectual and cultural life.

-Submit application at https://apply.interfolio.com/80817 with a cover letter, curriculum vitae, a diversity/inclusion statement, and three confidential letters of recommendation.
-Finalists will be asked for writing samples.
-Review of applications will begin on December 15, 2020.
+Submit application at http://apply.interfolio.com/32603, along with a cover letter, curriculum vitae, three confidential letters of recommendation, and one writing sample.
+Review of applications will begin November 11, 2015.

 |Primary Category:||African American History / Studies

 Cultural History / Studies

 Ethnic History / Studies